Skip to content

 Windy Standard — common questions

-Can I bring my dog up Windy Standard?
+Can dogs go up Windy Standard?

-Is there mobile signal on Windy Standard?
+Will I get phone signal on Windy Standard?

 Moderate.
 EE intermittent on the broad top; wind turbines visible nearby.